WebOfTrustInfo/txref-conversion-js/README.md

-# Bitcoin Bech32 TX Ref javascript library
+# Bech32 TX Ref encoding and decoding javascript library

 ## About